demir8462/multicycyleriscv/README.md

 - Immediate Extender
 - Internal registers (A, B, ALUOut)

-The system uses a **single unified memory** for both instructions and data.
+A **single unified memory** is used for both instructions and data.

 ---

 ## 🧪 Simulation Results

-The design was verified using the provided testbench and memory file.
+The full multicycle processor was simulated using the provided testbench and memory file.

 ### ✅ Successful Execution